IfElseRun/Python-Data-Analysis/README.md

 For the Python Analysis Project I chose NYC Restaurants Health Ispection Open Data Source provided by NYC Open Data.

-After i reviewed the data set, done overview I cleaned it and defined some basic **possible user requirements**:
+After i reviewed the data set, finished basic overview I cleaned it and defined some basic **possible user requirements**:

 - Establish a trend of average scores of restaurants, group by borough and year of inspection
 - Based on the average trend, choose a borough with the best health score trend